 W is for water.
 An essential of life, water features heavily in Pathfinder programs.
 Whether being sipped from a Nalgene or waded through on an estuary expedition or falling from the sky, water was everywhere.

 X is for ex, as in a former partner.
 It was a desire to move closer to him that led me to look for a job in Tampa Bay, which is how I found Pathfinder in the first place.
-Even though my path has since diverged, I am thankful for the lessons and experiences from that relationship and the opportunities I had along the way.
+Even though our paths have since diverged, I am thankful for the lessons and experiences from that relationship and the opportunities I had along the way.

 Y is for “Yes, and…” a zen-style summary of how Pathfinders, particularly those who are trained in improv, approach interacting with people.
 As the wise oracle of Wikipedia explains: “yes, and” is “a rule-of-thumb in improvisational comedy that suggests that a participant should accept what another participant has stated (“yes”) and then expand on that line of thinking (“and”).”
 In practice, this can look like replacing “no, but,” even when you disagree with someone, and instead say “yes, and have you considered…” to make your point.
 There are countless examples of how “yes, and” can open up lines of communication and make people feel respected and heard, which can in turn make them more likely to listen.